grmnptr/moose/modules/stochastic_tools/doc/content/modules/stochastic_tools/examples/poly_regression_surrogate.md

 which decreases the accuracy with the increasing model parameters.
 The histogram of the results is presented in [normal_hist].
 It is important to mention that the results for the polynomial regression surrogate were obtained using `max_degree=4`.
-It is apparent that the two methods give similar solutions, however the the Histogram from the polynomial regression are longer.
+It is apparent that the two methods give similar solutions, however the tails of the histogram of the polynomial regression are longer.

 !media poly_reg_example_normal_hist.svg id=normal_hist
        caption=Histogram of the maximum temperature coming from the Monte Carlo run using the surrogate models and assuming normal parameter distributions.